 Bio

 Dr. Damon Coletta is Professor of Political Science at the United States Air Force Academy.
-He edits the Eisenhower Center peer-reviewed journal, Space & Defense, and recently completed a book on technology and international security, Courting Science: Securing the Foundation for a Second American Century (Stanford University Press, 2016).
+He edits the Eisenhower Center peer-reviewed journal, Space & Defense, and, with several articles and book chapters, authored a monograph on technology and international security, Courting Science: Securing the Foundation for a Second American Century (Stanford University Press, 2016).
 He holds a Ph.D. in Political Science from Duke University; a Master’s in Public Policy (S&T) from the Harvard Kennedy School; and a Master’s and Bachelor’s in Electrical Engineering from Stanford University.

 Education